jarviscanada/jarvis_data_eng_KevinSubhash/README.md

 # Kevin Subhash .
 Jarvis Consulting

 I am a recent graduate from University of Toronto with an Honours Bachelor of Science.
 I did a double major in Computer Science and Mathematics during my undergrad.
-I first started programming in grade 10 and found it very facinating.
-After learning about how computer science is very important in the industry, I dedcided to pursue a career in it since I enjoyed it quite a bit.
-My ultimate goal is to one day work in the video game industry hence the reason I have taken mathematics as a second major.
 Over the years, I have been exposed to many concepts such as web development, data structures/algorithms, software design, and systems programming just to name a few.
-In terms of experience, I am currently a software developer at Jarvis who has worked on several projects such as the linux cluster monitoring agent.
+I first started programming in grade 10 and found it very fascinating which has led me to pursue a career in computer science.
+I am currently a software developer at Jarvis where I was introduced to many new technologies such as Docker, Maven, and Springboot.
+That being said, I see myself as an inspired individual who is committed to professional growth and continuous learning.

 ## Skills

 **Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git

-**Competent:** Python, PostgreSQL, MongoDB, Postman, OOP
+**Competent:** Python, PostgreSQL, Docker, Postman, Maven

-**Familiar:** HTML/CSS, C, Docker, Maven, UML Diagrams
+**Familiar:** HTML/CSS, C, MongoDB, Springboot, UML Diagrams

 ## Jarvis Projects